Nazrul Islam

 MBBS, MSc, MPH, PhD

-Naz is a physician-epidemiologist and medical statistician.
-Following his medical training (MBBS), he received his graduate training (Masters and PhD) in Epidemiology and Biostatistics at Harvard University and the University of British Columbia.
+Dr. Nazrul Islam is a physician-epidemiologist and medical statistician.
+Following his medical training (MBBS), he received his Masters and PhD in Epidemiology and Biostatistics at Harvard University and the University of British Columbia.
+He held a Vanier Canada Graduate Scholarship, the most competitive doctoral fellowship in Canada, and won multiple prestigious doctoral and postdoctoral fellowships from the Canadian Institutes of Health Research.

-Before joining Oxford, he was working as a quantitative research associate at the MRC Epidemiology Unit at the University of Cambridge.
-His works involved research methodology and quantitative data analysis of randomised controlled trials and large observational databases.
-He is currently a visiting researcher at the University of Cambridge.
+As a quantitative research associate at the MRC Epidemiology Unit at the University of Cambridge his work involved research methodology and quantitative data analysis of randomised controlled trials and large observational databases.

-Naz is a research fellow in medical statistics.
-Based at the Big Data Institute at the University of Oxford, his work involves a combination of research methodology, medical statistics, and machine learning to examine cardiovascular disease burden using integrated electronic health records and large prospective health studies.
+As a research fellow in medical statistics he combines research methodology, medical statistics, and machine learning to examine cardiovascular disease burden using integrated electronic health records and large prospective health studies.

 Key publications